MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Set-LabelPolicy.md

 ```

 ### -RetryDistribution
 The RetryDistribution switch specifies whether to redistribute the policy to all Exchange Online and SharePoint Online locations.
+You don't need to specify a value with this switch.

 Locations whose initial distributions succeeded aren't included in the retry.
 Policy distribution errors are reported when you use this switch.

 ```yaml
 Type: SwitchParameter